JUkhan/zaitun/README.md

 Zaitun provides a `Router` service.
 We can dynamiclly add/remove routes and navigate to the views.

-When we click on a navigation, `Router` resolved the component from the route list and become ready to host.
+When we click on a navigation, `Router` resolved the component and become ready to host.
 We can find this component from `Router.CM.child`.
 So, we need a main/root component where nav component(`Router.CM.child`) should be hosted.

 The MainCom is defined in its own module ‘mainCom.js’